romeroarcasandres/generate_ppt_from_word/README.md

 Ensure the Word file comply with the structure: See "ppt_from_word_3"

 ## License
-This project is governed by the GNU Affero General Public License v3.0.
+This project is governed by the CC BY-NC 4.0.
 For comprehensive details, kindly refer to the LICENSE file included with this project.